RockstarLang/rockstar/spec.md

 #### Parsing numbers and character codes

-Use the `cast` mutation to parse strings into numbers, or to convert numbers into their corresponding Unicode characters.
+Use the `cast` mutation (alias `burn`) to parse strings into numbers, or to convert numbers into their corresponding Unicode characters.

 ```$rockstar
 Let X be "123.45"